jpulse-net/jpulse-framework/docs/plugins/publishing-plugins.md

-# jPulse Framework / Docs / Plugins / Publishing Plugins v1.2.6
+# jPulse Docs / Plugins / Publishing Plugins v1.2.6

 Guide to packaging and publishing jPulse plugins for distribution.